erap320/CrowLeer/README.md

 Keep in mind that these options will be set for every request made by the program.

 You can find a complete list of CURL options here: https://curl.haxx.se/libcurl/c/curl_easy_setopt.html

+### Browsing downloaded pages
+If you are saving pages with the ```-S``` flag with the intent of browsing them offline, as a local copy of the crawled website, absolute links in them can make it very difficult.

+You can easily solve the problem by adding the ```-r``` flag.
+It activates Crowleer's "URL relativization" feature, making links point to other local pages instead of real ones.

 ### Third party libraries